skypjack/entt/docs/md/entity.md

 This is possible because the main class with which the users will work provides all what is needed to act as the sole _source of truth_ of an application.

-To be honest, this point became part of the design principles at a later date, but has also become one of the cornerstones of the library to date, as stateless systems are widely used and appreciated in general.

 # Vademecum

 The registry to store, the views and the groups to iterate.
 That's all.

-An entity (the _E_ of an _ECS_) is an opaque identifier that users should just use as-is and store around if needed.
-Do not try to inspect an entity identifier, its format can change in future and a registry offers all the functionalities to query them out-of-the-box.
-The underlying type of an entity (either `std::uint16_t`, `std::uint32_t` or `std::uint64_t`) can be specified when defining a registry.
-In fact, an `entt::registry` is nothing more than an alias for `entt::basic_registry<entt::entity>` and `entt::entity` is a distinct type that implements the concept of _entity identifier_.<br/>
+An entity (the _E_ of an _ECS_) is an opaque identifier that users should use as-is.
+Inspecting an identifier isn't recommended since its format can change in future and a registry has all the functionalities to query them out-of-the-box.
+The type `entt::entity` implements the concept of _entity identifier_.<br/>
-Components (the _C_ of an _ECS_) should be plain old data structures or more complex and movable data structures with a proper constructor.
-Actually, the sole requirement of a component type is that it must be both move constructible and move assignable.
+Components (the _C_ of an _ECS_) must be both move constructible and move assignable.
 They are list initialized by using the parameters provided to construct the component itself.
 No need to register components or their types neither with the registry nor with the entity-component system at all.<br/>
-Systems (the _S_ of an _ECS_) are just plain functions, functors, lambdas or whatever users want.
-They can accept a registry, a view or a group of any type and use them the way they prefer.
-No need to register systems or their types neither with the registry nor with the entity-component system at all.
+Systems (the _S_ of an _ECS_) can be plain functions, functors, lambdas and so on.
+It's not required to announce them in any case and have no requirements.

-The following sections will explain in short how to use the entity-component system, the core part of the whole library.<br/>
+The following sections explain in short how to use the entity-component system, the core part of the whole library.<br/>
-In fact, the project is composed of many other classes in addition to those describe below.
+The project is composed of many other classes in addition to those describe below.
 For more details, please refer to the inline documentation.

 # The Registry, the Entity and the Component